Updated July 10, 2023

 Some of the major disadvantages are as follows:

 - Its liquidity is constrained as the money gets blocked for a specific period.
 However, premature withdrawal is allowed in exchange for the penalty.

-This is a guide to Certificate of Deposit.
-Here we also discuss the introduction and how does a certificate of deposit works?
+This is a guide to the Certificate of Deposit.
+Here we also discuss the introduction and how a certificate of deposit works.
 Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –